SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

-# Content Manager / Tabs
+# Content Manager / Editor Tab

 The content manager is a collection of tabs located on the right side of the graphical & block editors.
 It is not present in the text-based editor.